camunda/camunda/spring-boot-starter-camunda-sdk/README.md

 ## Observing metrics

-Spring-zeebe-starter will provide some out-of-the-box metrics, that can be leveraged via [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/).
+Spring Boot Starter Camunda SDK will provide some out-of-the-box metrics, that can be leveraged via [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/).
 Whenever actuator is on the classpath, you can access the following metrics:

 * `camunda.job.invocations`: Number of invocations of job workers (tagging the job type)
-* `camunda.connector.inbound.invocations`: Number of invocations of any inbound connectors (tagging the connector type)
-* `camunda.connector.outbound.invocations`: Number of invocations of any outbound connectors (tagging the connector type)

 For all of those metrics, the following actions are recorded: